StudioEtrange/ansible-role-docker/README.md

 ### `setup_script_url`

 URL pointing to a Docker setup script that will install the specified `docker_version`.

 Default value: `https://releases.rancher.com/install-docker/{{ docker_version }}.sh`

 The default URL utilizes [Rancher Labs' version-specific, OS-agnostic setup scripts](https://github.com/rancher/install-docker), which in turn just install the appropriate version of `docker-ce` or `docker-engine` from the official Docker `apt` and `yum` repositories.

+So this role is not stuck on any particular OS other than the script can not support.

 Dependencies
 ------------